-The first medical work was his "Anatomiæ Amphitheatrum Effigie Triplici, more et conditione varia, designatum."
-This was issued by Theodore de Bry at Frankfurt in 1623.
-It is a folio of 285 pages.
-To it is appended the "Monochordum Mundi Symphoniacum"the answer to Kepler, referred to in a previous chapter.
-This latter work is dated "anno, 1623."
-It has a running pagination with the other-in all, 331 pages.
-At the end the author dates his "Vale, Die 9.
-Decemb.
-Anni, 1621."
-The "Anatomia" is dedicated to the venerable and reverend John Thornburgh, Bishop of Worcester, whom Fludd calls his singular friend, and who possesses the treasure of treasures, and in whom is the light of the world.
-Distracted by the crowd of ignorant persons, Fludd finds but one in a thousand who is really a worshipper of Nature.
-Despising the vanity and derision of the world, in all his peregrinations he turns to that divine centre whence the coruscation of divine light emanates.
-Pearls cast to swine, and the bread of the children cast to dogs, may be a fit picture of the use to which the truth is put by the profane.
-He turns to his friend, and, as an offering of love, to him dedicates this work.
-To such an one, who is a profound student "in re chemica," he can recall the sapience of the ancients, "Nihil, aliquid, omnia."
-The dedication was just and proper.
-Thornburgh was not furnished merely with "accomplishments beseeming a gentleman, a dean, and a bishop, but, above all, he was much commended for his great skill in chymistry, a study but seldom followed in his time; and 'tis thought that, by some helps from it, it was that he attained to so great an age."
-He died at the age of 94.1 importance of wheat from a medical point of view, and how its use in different forms conduces to the cure of disease.
+The first part of the "Anatomia" treats of the nature and history of wheaten bread.
+On the fourth page we have three ears of wheat labelled "Panis Vulgaris," and a round cake labelled "Panis terrestris," at its side a flaming piece labelled "Panis cælestis."
+Fludd also treats of the importance of wheat from a medical point of view, and how its use in different forms conduces to the cure of disease.
 There is also a mystic explanation.
 Wheat, wine, and oil have, as the necessaries of life, a reference to the Three Persons of the adorable Trinity.
 The tithe of corn, wine, and oil was not to be eaten at home by the Israelites, but " before the Lord thy God, in the place which the Lord thy God shall choose."-Deut. xii.
-17. The curse, "in the sweat of thy brow shalt thou eat bread," has a contrast in the heavenly and spiritual bread; it is grace and wisdomthat feast referred to by the spouse in Canticles, "Let my beloved come into his garden, and eat his pleasant fruits."
+17. The curse, " in the sweat of thy brow shalt thou eat bread," has a contrast in the heavenly and spiritual bread; it is grace and wisdomthat feast referred to by the spouse in Canticles, "Let my beloved come into his garden, and eat his pleasant fruits."
 Nature is the greatest of chemists, and her laboratory is beneath, in the earth.
 A number of "experiments" follow.
 Hyle is the first material, and from it proceed, in a measure, all things.
-Then we come to the account of man's creation. and so to the anatomy of man in general.
+Then we come to the account of man's creation, and so to the anatomy of man in general.
 This should be considered in three divisions.
 The abdomen is first taken, in consideration of which four things are to be noted-its name, its composition, its place, and its use.
 The copperplates which illustrate the "Anatomia" are skilfully produced, representing all parts of the human body with aptness and accuracy.
-The explanations are given by elaborate sets of tables referring to each part. of the constellations on the different organs of the body is not omitted.
+The explanations are given by elaborate sets of tables referring to each part.
+The effect of the constellations on the different organs of the body is not omitted.
 These are laid down according to the different signs with great exactness.
 The abdomen, being the "centre," is first dealt with.
-After follow other parts-the heart, the liver, the diaphragm, then the harder parts; finally, in the third division, the head, skull, and brain.
+After follow other parts-the heart, the liver, the diaphragm, then the harder parts ; finally, in the third division, the head, skull, and brain.
 Pictures are given representing the lobes of the brain, the forms of the skull, and of the nerves in the head.
 Next, the vertebrae of the spine are explained and illustrated.
 A considerable part of the work refers to the anatomy of the eye and its diseases.
-The whole of the book, to the 196th page, consists of tables, of which the following, one of the shortest, will be a specimen:-
+The whole of the book, to the 196th page, consists of tables, of which the following, one of the shortest, will be a specimen :---